-b.
-Conditions.
-This event is conducted using CAP's Introduction to Robotics guide, lesson 19, "Rover Races," found at: https://www.capnhq.gov/CAP.AEDownloads.Web/

 Overview.
+This event is conducted using CAP's Introduction to Robotics guide, lesson 19, "Rover Races."
+Teams designate six cadets to compete in the event.
 The "robot" in this event is simulated - a cadet acts as the robot, and there is no robotic design or construction involved.